Who Dat? – Mayor Of Atlanta Wants ‘Anybody Other Than The Saints’ Playing In Super Bowl LIII

 The New Orleans Saints and Atlanta Falcons have one of the oldest and most heated rivalries in the entire NFL.
 Seeing as the two cities aren’t far away from one another, fans from both teams usually travel quite well and fill the stands with their opposing colors.

 This season, the Saints are the number one seed in the NFC and have home-field advantage throughout the 2019 NFL playoffs.
-The Atlanta Falcons didn’t even make it to the postseason and were swept by New Orleans which means the Saints already have one victory on their home field this season.
+The Atlanta Falcons didn’t even make it to the postseason and were swept by New Orleans, which means the Saints already have one victory on their home field this season.

 After hearing the words that Mayor Bottoms had to say, the Saints would love to pick up a second one even more now.